matthewntsiful/soul-sister-bday/README.md

 ## Overview

-The Soul Sister Birthday Website is a containerized static website built to celebrate a special person's birthday.
-The site is served using Nginx within a Docker container, making it easy to deploy anywhere Docker is available.
+This project demonstrates a modern approach to static website hosting using Docker and Nginx.
+It implements industry best practices for containerization, web server configuration, and front-end development to create a production-ready web application that can be deployed anywhere Docker is available.

 **Key Features:**
+- Containerized deployment using Docker for consistent environments across development and production
+- Optimized Nginx configuration with proper caching, compression, and security settings
-- Responsive design that adapts beautifully to any screen size
+- Responsive design implementation using modern CSS techniques
-- Interactive photo gallery using Lightbox for an enhanced viewing experience
+- Interactive elements with JavaScript for enhanced user experience
-- Background music with toggle functionality
-- Personalized birthday message/poem
+- Media optimization and delivery best practices
+- GitHub Pages integration for cloud hosting
-- Docker containerization for easy deployment and consistent environment
+- Volume mounting for easy content updates without rebuilding containers

 ## Architecture